Menu

 • To be requested by a cardiologist.

-• Few symptoms of dyspnea, NYHA class I or II.
+• No or few symptoms of dyspnea, NYHA-class I or II.

-• Abnormal bone scintigraphy (Perugini score 2 or 3).
+• Abnormal bone scintigraphy (Perugini score 2 or 3) or proven cardiac ATTR amyloidosis on a myocardial biopsy.

-• No evidence for an underlying gammopathy and therefore AL amyloidosis (after blood and urine tests).
+• No evidence of an underlying gammopathy and therefore AL amyloidosis (based on blood and urine tests).

-• Medication can be collected from the hospital pharmacy.
+• Medication must be collected from the hospital pharmacy.

 Possible specific side effects